Bookings, referral process and contacts

-and pregnancy pathway based on a woman's individual needs.
+GPs should discuss the various models of antenatal care (updated July 2023) and pregnancy pathway based on a woman’s individual needs.

-It is important if you see a woman in the first trimester who you may consider a risk of complication of pregnancy that they can be referred for early review and do not have to wait until their first hospital "booking in" appointment.
-These women should be referred to the hospital antenatal clinic (ANC) for triage.
+It is important if you see a woman in the first trimester who you may consider a risk of complication of pregnancy that they can be referred for early review and do not have to wait until their first hospital “booking in” appointment.
+These women should be referred promptly to the hospital antenatal clinic (ANC) for triage.
 The ANC will determine the timing and clinic allocation.

 There may be specific indications for discussion, consultation and/or transfer of care when first discussing a woman’s needs during initial visits.
-Indications are outlined in the National Midwifery Guidelines for Consultation and Referral.
+These indications are outlined in the National Midwifery Guidelines for Consultation and Referral.
 These cover medical conditions, pre-existing gynaecological disorders, previous obstetric history and indications developed during pregnancy.
 The main purpose of the indication list is to provide a guide for risk-selection.

 Select the hospital and the pregnancy risk level to view the referral process:

-1 | Check if the woman lives within the hospital postcode boundary. | GP or woman |
+Check if the woman lives within the hospital postcode boundary. |

-2 | Assess if the woman has identifiable risk factors and needs to be referred for early specialist consult.
-If yes, follow early or urgent high risk referral process. |
+Assess if the woman has identifiable risk factors and needs to be referred for early specialist consult. |

 GP |